 3. Use Sweeteners to Enhance Flavor

 Even though it's the most commonly used sweetener in the world, cane sugar is a little, well, boring in terms of its flat taste (not to mention a nightmare for your immune system and beyond).
 Instead, use alternative ingredients that not only up the sweetness of your drink, but add to its flavor profile as well!
-Maple syrup, molasses and caramel-like Coconut Palm Sugar are all excellent choices.
+Maple syrup, molasses and agave are all excellent choices.
 Conversely, if you're wanting to cut sugar even further, you can use a little Stevia, Monkfruit or Erythritol to help slash the calories.

 4. Create Creaminess with a Little Fat

 If you want a truly luxurious treat, a small amount of healthy fat goes a long way in making a good hot chocolate truly great.
 A spoonful of coconut oil makes a solid choice or better still, use a little cacao butter to exaggerate the chocolate flavor even further (and create an intoxicating aroma at the same time).
 For the truly chocolate-obsessed, you can even add a small amount of melted dark chocolate to your drink to create the ultimate indulgence.

 5. Add a Little Superfood Finesse